poorsquinky/resume/resume.md

 -------

 Experienced technical leader specialized in transforming information systems and architecture.
-Skilled in building strong, collaborative multi-regional teams, with a leadership style that promotes a culture of continuous learning and empowerment.
-Strong, diverse and active expertise with advanced cloud technologies.
-Passionate about maximizing observability and innovation to meet strategic goals.
+I am a strong believer in open collaboration and self-empowered teams.
+I stay hands-on and active with advanced cloud and AI technologies, and care deeply about making systems observable, reliable, and cost-effective.

 Experience
 ----------

-### 2015-2025 (present): NextGen Healthcare, Irvine, CA
+### Manager, Application Delivery
-#### Manager, Application Delivery (2019-present)
+#### NextGen Healthcare, Irvine, CA - 2019-present
 Head of a diverse Cloud / DevOps special projects team, driving modernization and migration work across the company portfolio

 * Enabled dozens of development teams to self-manage AWS infrastructure by coordinating complex platform migration and architecture modernization efforts
-* Acted as subject matter expert for development teams on Cloud Architecture, CI/CD, and network security
+* Acted as subject-matter expert for development teams on Cloud Architecture, CI/CD, and network security
 * Kickstarted new DevSecOps initiatives by creating and leading long-term synchronization between IS, R&D, Security and Cloud Architecture teams